Sandringham House: The Norfolk home where the Queen loved to spend Christmas

-Located in Norfolk, Sandringham House is one of two personal and private residences owned by The Royal Family, unlike the Royal palaces that belong to the Crown.
+- Sandringham House is one of two personal and private residences owned by The Royal Family, unlike the Royal palaces that belong to the Crown—such as Buckingham Palace.

-Sandringham House stands within a 20,000 acres estate in the Norfolk Coast Area of Outstanding Natural Beauty—so it’s no surprise Her Majesty enjoys being there.
+Located in Norfolk, Sandringham House stands within a 20,000 acres estate in the Norfolk Coast Area of Outstanding Natural Beauty—so it’s no surprise Her Majesty enjoyed spending time there so much.

-The Queen inherited Sandringham from her father King George VI in 1952, following his death on February 6.
+Queen Elizabeth II inherited Sandringham House from her father King George VI in 1952, following his death on February 6 of that year.

 Sandringham House has been the private home to four generations of sovereigns since 1862, when it was purchased for King Edward VII, then Prince of Wales, as a country home for himself and his soon-to-be wife, Princess Alexandra of Denmark.
 Edward VII also developed the estate, creating one of the finest shoots in England.

 Following King Edward VII's death in 1910, the estate passed to his second son and heir, King George V, who described the house as 'dear old Sandringham, the place I love better than anywhere else in the world'.
 It was the setting for the first-ever Christmas broadcast in 1932.
 George V died at the house on January 20, 1936.

 The estate passed to his son King Edward VIII and at the abdication, as the private property of the monarch, was purchased by Edward VIII’s brother, King George VI.